 Lowell probably is the best-known distributor of Polish foods and has a complete line of excellent products including cheeses, meats, fish, groceries, sweets, bakery, and dairy.
 They do not have a brick-and-mortar store, just a processing plant.
 But their products are available at many international delis and import stores as well as online at Amazon.

+If you are in need of a true Polish sausage or ham, this is the place to go.
 This Chicago company has a brick-and-mortar store as well as a complete online store with shipping to the continental United States, Alaska, and Hawaii.
-They offer all the Polish products you might expect plus wild game, goose, entrées that are flash frozen, house-smoked pork belly, wagyu beef and gift packages for those longing for a taste of the Old Country.
+They offer fresh and smoked Polish sausage as well as Krakus Polish deli ham, plus wild game, goose, entrées that are flash-frozen, house-smoked pork belly, wagyu beef, and gift packages for those longing for a taste of the Old Country.

 Here's another Chicago-based store but this one is online-only.
 Offering the full complement of Polish food, from pierogi, dumplings, naleśniki, and sausages, to bread, condiments, desserts, soups, vegetables, and jams, Polana is a one-stop-shop.
 You can order your entire wigilia dinner from them so you can still observe the beautiful tradition of the Star Supper.

 This New York-based online company ships its huge selection of award-winning sausages, deli meats, pierogi, bread, pastries, condiments, jarred items, jams, candies, dry goods, and much more to the continental United States.
 Dedicated to delivering only the best Polish products, including five types of sausage, traditional cold cuts, a variety of pierogi, desserts, and sweets, Sweet Poland is your online source for all your Polish ingredient needs.